 The Choctaw Creek Park is located within 1.5 miles of the library on North Harper Road between NE 10th Street and NE 23 Street.
 From the first Saturday in June until the last Saturday in October, a Farmer's market is active in the park from 8:00 AM to noon each Saturday.
 In addition the park hosts Land Run Days and Old Timer's Day in April, Oktoberfest the first week of September, Halloween Haunted Trails in October and Native American Heritage Day and Festival.
-Beginning in December 2008 the city plans a Christmas Festival in the park.
 In addition, the park is available to organizations for festivals and events.
 A Wildlife Sanctuary and Wetlands Project is located at one end of the park.
 Walking trails provide a safe avenue for citizens to walk surrounded by nature.